smashedr/esphome-configs/README.md

   force_update: "true"
 ```

-You may want to extend the sensor for `on_value` automations:
+You may want to !extend the sensor for `on_value` automations:

 ```yaml
 sensor: